|

 but then the red herrings suddenly are part of the larger plot

+of it all.
 Dealing with school and other things, I sometimes

 forget why I ever liked writing the story, and when I'm actually